Adam1Adam1/project--one/README.md

 # Project Overview

 ## Project Name
+ weather channel
 The name of your project with deployed URL.

 ## Project Description

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+Access current weather data for any location including over 200,000 cities We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations

 ## API and Data Sample